Consciousness can localize into matter. When it does, we call it life.

 -Thomas Nagel | What is it like to be a bat?

 Furthermore, what do we mean when we say an organism is dead?
 Don’t we mean that its consciousness is gone?
+Isn’t that what we mourn?
 So, don’t we already equate life with consciousness?
 Being alive means there is consciousness perceiving the inputs from its sense receptors, wanting to feel good, and when consciousness can’t live in that matter anymore, we say the organism is dead.

 Death in the Microcosmos | YouTube 7:20

-Today’s scientific community assumes that consciousness emerges from the brain, despite discovering that single-celled organisms behave consciously, and even form memories.
-To this day, there is still no real evidence that brains create consciousness, or even store memories; we’ve only confirmed that it facilitates consciousness, and links to memories.
 It’s still scientifically reasonable to speculate that the brain is only a complex interface between consciousness and matter, and that all cells are conscious to some degree.
-The mystical idea that consciousness comes from a deeper source than matter is still consistent with our findings in neuroscience.
+The mystical idea that consciousness comes from a deeper source than matter is still consistent with our findings in physics and neuroscience.

-Exercise: Watch these YouTube’s while asking yourself if these organisms are conscious of their surroundings.
+Exercise: Watch these YouTubes’ while asking yourself if these organisms are conscious of their surroundings.

 World’s Most Adorable Badger – The Dodo Comeback Kids | YouTube 5:39